Drinfeld-Stuhler modules: Abstract

 \section{Abstract}

 We study $\sD$-elliptic sheaves in terms of their associated modules, which we call Drinfeld-Stuhler modules.
-We prove some basic results about Drinfeld-Stuhler modules and their endomorphism rings, and then examine the existence and properties of Drinfeld-Stuhler modules with large endomorphism algebras, which are analogous to CM and supersingular Drinfeld modules.
+First, we prove some basic results about Drinfeld-Stuhler modules and give explicit examples.
+Then we examine the existence and properties of Drinfeld-Stuhler modules with large endomorphism rings, which are analogous to CM and supersingular Drinfeld modules.
 Finally, we examine the fields of moduli of Drinfeld-Stuhler modules.